Jakub-Lukac/JS-Project-Y2S1-Client-Side-Scripting/README.md

 # Project Overview

-This project is a JavaScript-based web application that fetches Pokémon data from the PokéAPI and displays it dynamically in the browser.
+This project is a **JavaScript-based web application that fetches Pokémon data from the PokéAPI and displays it dynamically in the browser**.
 The application allows users to filter Pokémon by type using checkboxes and displays detailed Pokémon information such as abilities, types, and encounter locations in a visually appealing card format.

 # Technologies Used